Jokic Will Lose Over $200,000 For Suspension Against Pacers

 Nikola Jokic was suspended by the NBA for what he did against the Miami Heat on Monday, and will not play in the game against the Indiana Pacers on Wednesday.

-The Indiana Pacers are in Denver to play the Nuggets on Wednesday evening, and they will not have to face the 2021 MVP Nikola Jokic.
+The Indiana Pacers are in Denver playing the Nuggets on Wednesday evening, and they did not have to face the 2021 MVP Nikola Jokic.

 Jokic was suspended for his actions in the game against the Miami Heat on Monday night (see Bleacher Report's tweet below).